bicciatolab/Circr/README.md

 ```

 ### Running `Circr` with custom annotation files
-There are two possible option to run `Circr` with custom files:
+There are two possible options to run `Circr` with custom files:

 1. Specify organism and genome version and then provide one or more custom files
 2. Leave the default organism and genome version, but then supply ALL annotation files